icub-tech-iit/training-cmake-basics/README.md

 ======================

 ### 📖 Primer
-For completing this cours you need to have installed on your machine:
+For completing this course you need to have installed on your machine:
 - `CMake`
 - Any c++ compiler
 - A text editor(an IDE is recommended)